How to Get Your First Customers So Your Company Doesn’t Die

 If you don't have a strong network in your target market yet, the best shortcut here is to go and find 2-3 advisors who do.
 You may have done this before building any version of your product (hopefully!) but if not now is a great time.

-4. Hone in On Your Early Adopters
+Step 4: Hone In on Your Early Adopters

-5. Go Sell 10 Customers
+Step 5: Go Sell 10 Customers (Don’t Try to Scale Yet)

 If you don’t yet have your first 10 customers, now’s the time.
 You should be laser focused on the market segment and key early adopters you want to go after.
 You may have even sold a couple by accident in your early customer outreach.
 Now’s the time to go back to the ones where there was a strong connect and ask them if they’ll buy.